The Verdict and Sentence did not happen immediately after the trial, which ended on 31st March 2017.

 On 9th August 2017, Alex’s killer was found guilty of intentional homicide.
 He was also found guilty of rape and of dangerous driving.
 He was sentenced to 12.5 years.

 To have our devastation and grief publicly acknowledged by the Court meant so much for us as a family.
-The Sentence gave me the feeling that someone had stopped to say ‘I see you… we the judges, your community, see your pain’.
-The respectful treatment of victims of crime is a vitally important element in the coming to terms with what’s happened.
+The Sentence gave me the feeling that someone had stopped to say ‘I see you… we the judges, your community, see your pain’ even though we had not been addressed directly.
+The respectful treatment of victims of crime is a vitally important element in coming to terms with what’s happened.
 Respect and recognition of the hurt and damage done to us was and continues to be, a fundamental need.
 Healing is difficult if this acknowledgment does not take place.

 A sense of procedural justice is key in helping the co-victims of homicide to carry their loss.